Welcome to the lab of Dr. Kevin Crooks, within the Department of Fish, Wildlife, and Conservation Biology at Colorado State University.

 In our lab, we strive to apply theoretical principles of ecology, behavior, and conservation science to natural systems.
 We use a combination of field observations, experiments, and modeling techniques to answer specific questions generated by observing natural systems.
 My research has emphasized the ecology and conservation of mammals, often focusing on carnivores due to their sensitivities to environmental disturbances.
 I do not feel limited, however, to the study of any specific taxon.
 Rather, we strive to ask and answer interesting scientific questions that help promote the conservation of biological diversity.

-Because of my commitment to, and passion for, conservation, much of my research, and that of my lab, examines the impacts of anthropogenic disturbances on the natural world.
-One primary research avenue is continued investigation of the effects of habitat fragmentation, urban sprawl, and landscape connectivity on wildlife and the systems in which they live.
+Because of my commitment to, and passion for, conservation, much of my research examines the impacts of anthropogenic disturbances on wildlife, including habitat fragmentation, urban sprawl, recreation, and noise and light pollution.

 To provide a better sense of my research program, here is a Word Cloud generated from the titles of my scientific publications to date:Want to join the lab?
 Please see Contact Page